Skip to main content

 Funny, I don’t quite remember much after that.

 I really wish we could bring Oktoberfest back!
+But at least we still Zum Rosenhof's food!

 Personally, I have tried nearly all Zum Rosenhof’s versions of schnitzels, with my favorites being the jaeger schnitzel and onion schnitzel.

 The pork loin is beaten thin and lightly breaded and fried crisp.
-The jaeger schnitzel is topped with a rich brown mushroom sauce, while the onion schnitzel is covered with a mountain of grilled onions.
+The Jaeger schnitzel is topped with a rich brown mushroom sauce, while the onion schnitzel is covered with a mountain of grilled onions.

 I love the side salad.
 The first time I saw the sliced cuts of lettuce and red cabbage topped over some green beans and drizzled with a light creamy sauce with vinegar and dill, I wasn’t too sure how it would taste.